 Maximise your skiing time by flying into an airport located near your chosen resort.
 For example, from Geneva airport you have the option to head to the French resort of Chamonix, an hour’s drive away; Courmayeur in Italy, which takes 90 minutes on the motorway; or world-renowned Swiss resort, Verbier, just over 90 minutes by car.
 Transfers are included in all of our weekend breaks, taking you from airport to slope with minimum hassle.

 Pick a resort higher than 1,500 metres for the best chance of good snow cover.
 Isola 2000, set amid the magnificent French Southern Alps, enjoys reliable coverage thanks to its 2,000-metre altitude and wintery microclimate.
 It also has 240 snow cannons on standby in case of a dry spell.
 Nestled in the Italian Dolomites, the resort of Cortina has invested in snow-making equipment that covers 95% of the ski area, including all runs below 2,300 metres, guaranteeing a ski season from November to April.
-While smaller and with less ski terrain than some of its European rivals, Cortina’s broad cruising pistes, cross-country trails, and red and blue runs mean there’s an ample supply of activities to enjoy over a weekend ski break.
+While smaller than some of its European rivals, Cortina’s broad pistes, cross-country trails, and red and blue runs mean there’s ample to enjoy over a weekend ski break.

-Make the most of your time both on and off the slopes by picking a resort with an animated après ski scene.
-Verbier benefits from a wide range of bars and restaurants, with the family-run Relais des Neiges a particular local favourite for its hearty cuisine.
-An extensive choice of après ski venues is also one of the advantages of Chamonix, such as Michelin-starred Albert 1er, which serves up exquisite modern takes on French cuisine.
-Courmayeur’s famous main street, the Via Roma, is lined with chic restaurants and bars, including the lively Bar Roma and Bar Americano, famous among locals for its excellent cocktails.
+Make the most of your time by picking a resort with an animated après ski scene.
+Verbier benefits from a wide range of bars and restaurants.
+The family-run Relais des Neiges is a particular local favourite for its hearty cuisine.
+Chamonix also has great après ski options.
+Try Michelin-starred Albert 1er, which serves up exquisite modern takes on French cuisine.
+Courmayeur’s famous main street, the Via Roma, is lined with chic restaurants and bars.
+We recommend the lively Bar Roma and Bar Americano, famous among locals for its excellent cocktails.